Yawgoog Scout Reservation: Knights of Yawgoog

 Following the Saturday Night Show selected Scout leaders and staff members proceed to a campfire where they are told about their membership in the Knights of Yawgoog.
 During the Sunday dress parade, the roll of new members is announced, along with the ceremonial induction potato, which is necklace of a potato threaded by a rope that is required to be worn of all new recruits and cannot be removed for 24 hours or when the inductee leaves Reservation property to head home, whichever comes first.
 It was started in 1920 when the "Knights" would be commissioned by a "King of Yawgoog".
 It was a lighthearted club with no obligations, but later evolved into a more serious group to remind men of their role in molding Scouts.
 Scoutmasters and staff members inducted into the Knights of Yawgoog earned a patch tab of a gold sword against a navy blue background for uniform wear.

 Notable events

-In 2008, JoAnn Guzeika and her husband were the only couple to be married at Yawgoog Scout Reservation, in the St. John Bosco Chapel.
+In 2008, JoAnn Guzeika and her husband, Henry Guzeika, were the only couple to be married at Yawgoog Scout Reservation, in the St. John Bosco Chapel.
 An earlier couple of a retired staff member and his wife renewed their vows at the Three Point waterfront, which included a ceremonial plunge into Yawgoog Pond.

 In popular culture

 In 2011, filming took place for the 2012 film Moonrise Kingdom at various places in the camp.
-Shots of the Three Point waterfront, the Challenge Course, the H. Cushman Anthony Stockade, and "The Dam" can be seen in various parts of the movie.
+Shots of the Medicine-Bow waterfront, the Challenge Course, the H. Cushman Anthony Stockade, the Three-Point Dam and the wooden bridge that leads into the Donald Dewing campsite —which was restored in 2024 by Troop 199 of Fairfield, CT. — can be seen in various parts of the movie.